Pain In the Neck!!

 Neck pain is a problem that we see in the general population.
 Neck pain is a common musculoskeletal condition where people seek health care services, and according to a study by Horn, Maggie E, Fritz, Julie M, it is the fourth leading cause of disability.
 It is estimated to be the third-largest condition on health care spending.

-Although the majority of people recover from neck pain, however, some continue to experience persistent pain and disability beyond one year.
+Although the majority of people recover from pain, however, some continue to experience persistent pain and disability beyond one year.

 Types of Neck pain: